-There are approximately 53,000 CSU employees that are both non-represented and represented employees.
-Exclusive bargaining unit representatives include: The California Federation of the Union of American Physicians and Dentists (UAPD), California State University Employees' Union (CSUEU), California Faculty Association (CFA), Academic Professionals of California, Local 1002 (APC), State Employees' Trades Council (SETC), Statewide University Police Association (SUPA), International Union of Operating Engineers, Local 39, AFL-CIO (IUOE), and the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, AFL-CIO and its Local Union 4123 (UAW).
+There are approximately 54,531 CSU employees that are both non-represented and represented employees.
+Exclusive bargaining unit representatives include:

+- The California Federation of the Union of American Physicians and Dentists (UAPD) - California State University Employees' Union (CSUEU) - California Faculty Association (CFA) - Academic Professionals of California, Local 1002 (APC) - State Employees' Trades Council (SETC) - Statewide University Police Association (SUPA) - International Union of Operating Engineers, Local 39, AFL-CIO (IUOE) - International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, AFL-CIO and its Local Union 4123 (UAW).

 The UAPD has an agreement with CSU covering the terms and conditions of employment for its members, the Physicians unit, that will expire on June 30, 2014.
 Employees in the Health Care Support, Operations & Support Services, Clerical/Administrative Support Services, and Technical & Support Services units are represented by the CSUEU, which negotiated a contract with CSU that will expire on June 30, 2014.
-CSUEU also represents Child Care Workers at SFSU (contract which expired on May 31, 2012) and the English Language Program Instructors in Extended Education, Not-for-credit at Los Angeles (contract expires on December 31, 2012).
-The contract between the California Faculty Association (CFA) and CSU expired on June 30, 2010.
-CSU has reached a tentative agreement on a successor contract with CFA.
-The contract runs through June 30, 2014 and becomes effective upon ratification by CFA members and the CSU Board of Trustees.
-No salary increases have been negotiated for the other unions.
-The contract between APC, exclusive representative for employees in the Academic Support unit, and CSU, expired on June 30, 2011.
-The SETC, which represents employees in the Skilled Crafts unit, has an agreement with CSU that expired on September 30, 2011.
-The SUPA, exclusive representative for employees in the Public Safety unit, has an agreement with CSU that expired on June 30, 2011.
-The IUOE represents trades-works at the California Maritime Academy and has an agreement with CSU that expired on June 30, 2012.
-The contract between the UAW, the exclusive representative for academic student employees, and CSU, expires on September 30, 2013.
-In addition to CFA, CSU is currently engaging in bargaining for successor agreements with APC, CSUEU, SETC, SUPA and IUOE.
+CSUEU also represents Child Care Workers at SFSU (contract which expired on May 31, 2012) and the English Language Program Instructors in Extended Education, Not-for-credit at Los Angeles (contract expired on December 31, 2012).
+CFA, exclusive representative for the Faculty unit, and CSU entered into an agreement, which expires on June 30, 2014.
+The contract between APC, exclusive representative for employees in the Academic Support unit, and CSU, expires on June 30, 2015.
+The SETC, which represents employees in the Skilled Crafts unit, has an agreement with CSU that expires on June 30, 2014.
+The IUOE represents trades-works at the California Maritime Academy and has an agreement with CSU that will remain in effect until June 30, 2014.
+The contract between the

+UAW, the exclusive representative for academic student employees, and CSU, expires on June 30, 2015.
 Expired contracts remain in effect pending the outcome of successor contract negotiations.